-Naxos has the cosmopolitan atmosphere of a modern tourist resort, but at the same time has kept its traditional colour and it's local culture.
+Naxos has the cosmopolitan atmosphere of a modern tourist destination, but at the same time has kept its traditional lifestyle and its local culture.
 Hora (the main town) is a harbour and the administrative centre of the island.
-It is a modern town, which offers all kinds of facilities.
-There is a Health Centre, banks, a very good market place and lots of restaurants, bars and cafes.
+As well as the historic old town, it has a modern centre, which offers all kinds of facilities.
+There is a Health Centre, banks, good shopping and lots of restaurants, bars and cafes.
 It has a lively nightlife, not only during the summer months, like most islands, but all the year round.

-However for someone to really get to know Naxos, he must visit the inland areas, the mountain villages, to walk the paths which crisscross the island, to listen to the violin and the lute at one of the local festivals and to get drunk on the island's energy.
+However to really get to know Naxos, you must visit the inland areas and the mountain villages, walk the paths which crisscross the island, smell the wild thyme, listen to the violin and the lute at one of the local festivals and be refreshed by the island's energy.

 With many direct international flights to Mykonos and Santorini, these are ideal islands to begin your Naxos visit.

 Daily ferries and catamarans link these islands with Naxos and schedules can be found online at www.openseas.gr

 Getting to Naxos Island by sea from Athens is another choice as there are frequent ferry services from Piraeus and Rafina ports.

 Piraeus and Rafina are easily accessed from Athens International Airport with suburban rail, metro and bus links to Piraeus and frequent buses to Rafina, as well as taxis.
 The direct bus link from Athens Airport to Piraeus port is route X96, about 90 minute journey, or to the centre of Athens route X95, about 60 minute journey.
 There are 6 to 8 daily sea schedules to and from Mainland Greece and journey time depends on ferry / catamaran type.
 Getting here with high speed vessels will take 3.5 to 4 hours, while journey time with a ferry is 5.5 to 6.5 hours.